-Or, you can also find things like dramas, or interviews with examples of the specific grammar point that you’re teaching.
+Or, you can also find things like dramas, or interviews with examples of the specific grammar point that you’re teaching like a certain modal verb.
 Have students give the video a listen and jot down any instances that they hear of this specific thing.
 It makes a nice review activity for the end of class.

 Need more information?
 Learn more here: Using Videos in ESL Classes.